 Intermittent - Intermittent classification is utilized exclusively by the Department of Employment Security under written conditions of employment agreed to by the Directors of Employment Security and Central Management Services.
-The conditions of employment set out for the intermittent class is different, in that employment depends upon nonstandard fluctuating workload for Hearings Referees' and workload for ES Program Representative, and may not exceed 1500 hours a year to satisfy the definition for included positions; a year is identified as October 1 through September 30.
+The conditions of employment set out for the intermittent class is different, in that employment depends upon nonstandard, fluctuating workloads for Hearings Referees and workloads for ES Program Representatives and may not exceed 1500 hours a year to satisfy the definition for the included positions.
+A year is identified as October 1 through September 30.